inaka/lsl/RESTful-API.md

 #### ``GET /players``
 To retrieve the list of players
 ##### Authentication
-Basic Auth with session id and token
+Basic Auth with session token and secret
 ##### Parameters
 None
 ##### Responses